rsaiprasad/chessvision/memory-bank/progress.md

 ## Notes and Observations

-- The current piece recognition approach is very basic and needs significant improvement
-- Board detection works well in controlled conditions but needs refinement for real-world scenarios
+- The new structure will improve separation of concerns and maintainability
-- The system architecture is modular and allows for easy replacement of components
+- The modular design will allow for independent development and deployment
-- The command-line interface provides a good foundation for user interaction
-- The visualization system helps with debugging and understanding the system's behavior
+- The clear interfaces between components will make the system more robust
+- The restructuring is a necessary step before adding new features